A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Declarations

 \paragraph{Acknowledgements}

 We express our gratitude to the rescue and recovery workers of the World Trade Center attacks for their selfless dedication following the WTC attacks and for participating in this continuous research.
-Our thanks also extend to the clinical staff of the World Trade Center Medical Monitoring and Treatment Programs for their unwavering commitment and to the labor and community organizations for their ongoing support.
+Our thanks also extend to the clinical staff of the World Trade Center Medical Monitoring and Treatment Programs for their unwavering commitment and to the labor and community organizations for their ongoing support. \revisionpanos{We moreover extend our gratitude to Mia Noel Vasquez, Enisa Adil and Nedret Sen-Cavus, undergraduate/graduate students at University of Texas at Dallas, who served as the human annotators for our study.}

 \paragraph{Author Contributions}

 AVG, PK, ONEK, RK and HAS designed the research; PK, AVG, and ONEK built the analytic tools; SF and MAC were involved in data collection; Psychology experts WR, ONEK, and RK provided expert feedback throughout the process; CR coordinated human annotation and curated the expert rater data; PK, AVG, ONEK, WR, SF, MAC, DS, CR, BJL, RK and HAS performed the analysis and wrote the manuscript; PK and AVG made all the display items; All authors made the final decision to submit the manuscript.